 Cat eye colour

 The eyes come in several colours in cats which includes blue, green, orange, brown and yellow.
 The darker the eye colour, the more melanin is present in the iris.
 Some cats have odd coloured eyes such as one blue, one yellow which is known as heterochromia.

 All kittens are born with blue eyes; they change colour between 4-10 weeks as melanin granules accumulate in the irises.

 What is the rarest eye colour in cats?

-Aqua is an unusual eye colour which occurs most commonly in Tonkinese and Snow Bengal cats.
+Aqua is an unusual eye colour that occurs most commonly in Tonkinese and Snow Bengal cats.
 It has a blue-green hue.

 There are many disorders that can affect cats, too many to list here, the most common include:

 - Glaucoma (increase in pressure inside the eye)

 - Uveitis (inflammation of the inner structures of the eye)